vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ![back](./img/board_with_lora-module_back.jpeg)

-## testing the board with the main board
+## Testing the board with the main board

 The PCB board connected to the board of niels.
 Then loaded the software into the nucleo.
 The software comes from here:[LoRaWan-example](https://github.com/vives-projectwerk-2-2020/LoRaWAN-example).